LIMITED OFFERUnlimited conversions — Free 7-day trial — Cancel anytimeStart trial

 Remove Special Characters

-QuickBooks rejects CSV files containing certain characters.
-Clean your data by removing:
+QuickBooks rejects CSV files containing certain characters in amount fields:

 • Special characters in descriptions (keep letters, numbers, spaces only)